Ruskin changed lives.

 Benson, A. C. Selections from John Ruskin (Cambridge, UK: Cambridge Univ., 1927),

-One of the very best collections: from a reader who thoroughly understands his subject.
+One of the very best collections: from a editor who thoroughly understands his author.

 Birch, Dinah, Ruskin: Selected Writings (Oxford: Oxford UP, 2009).